ghiggi/gpm_api/docs/source/00_introduction.rst

 Features Database
 ------------------

-Here below we provide details about several "feature" database derived from the TRMM and GPM sensors.
+In the following subsections several "feature" database derived from the TRMM and GPM sensors are described.
-While these datasets are not currently supported by the GPM-API, we welcome contributions to expand the API to include them.
+While these datasets are not currently supported by the GPM-API, we welcome contributions to expand the software capabilities.

 .. _tamu_cc: